 SDRP Journal of Plant Science(SDRP-JPS)

-Glucosinolates: Regulation of Biosynthesis and HydrolysisSubmit Manuscript no this topic Topic Articles: 0
+Glucosinolates: Regulation of Biosynthesis and HydrolysisSubmit Manuscript on this topic

 Glucosinolates are a family of approximately 140 N- and S-containing secondary metabolites characteristic of Brassicaceae that are important for plant defense and are beneficial for human health.
 Which glucosinolates are produced by a given species and their amounts in different plant organs are genetically determined and modulated by external factors.
 Adding to the complexity, glucosinolates are hydrolysed to different breakdown products upon tissue damage by mechanical injury or pest/pathogen attack, and a turnover in intact plants probably also occurs.